 Starting Fall 2025, I will be an Assistant Professor of Philosophy at the University of Iowa.

-I am currently a doctoral candidate in the Philosophy-Neuroscience-Psychology program at Washington University in St. Louis (visiting at UC Berkeley for the 2024-2025 academic year.)
+I received my PhD in Philosophy-Neuroscience-Psychology from Washington University in St. Louis.
 I received my MA in Philosophy from Tufts University.

 I work in the philosophy of mind, cognitive science, and philosophy of science.
 My research aims to better understand perceptual consciousness and explanatory practices in psychology and neuroscience.